How to Save $100K in Your Inspection Fixture Clamping

 To begin, open a new project in GOM Inspect software and add in the project data by dragging and dropping the CAD file into the workspace and selecting "New Part."
 When you pull in the CAD file, remember to click reset zoom, so the CAD data enters and remains in the frame.
 Next, bring in the mesh, add it to the part, and give it a pre-alignment.
 Then, add the nominal geometries to the part.

 Next, add the deformation model to the part.
 A deformation model is what makes virtual clamping possible.
 You'll notice it looks similar to the mesh structure, but it differs in that it's uniform all the way across.
 Unlike the CAD model, it includes a lot of information, including volume, mass density, the Young's modulus, and the Poisson's ratio.
 This information comes from a volumetric CAD model that you input into GOM Inspect software.
 The software then turns it into the deformation model.
-The deformation model is essentially a digital representation of a physical piece of sheet metal.
+The deformation model is essentially a digital twin of a physical piece of sheet metal.
 Virtual clamping is possible because the deformation model has a bend, flow, and strain, just like a real piece of sheet metal would.

 First, rename the points "RPS Z" and "RPS Y," for example.
 You can rename several points at once by highlighting them and selecting "Rename Element."
 This function allows you to rename multiple points the same name, while also automatically numbering them to keep them in order.
 If you want to rename a single point, you can just highlight it and select the hotkey F2.